raweru/modelling-airbnbs-property-listing-dataset-/README.md

 Welcome to the exciting realm of neural networks!
 In this milestone, we've pushed the boundaries of our regression problem by creating a configurable neural network.
 This allows you to easily customize and fine-tune the neural network's performance by tweaking parameters in the `nn_config.yaml` file.
 Let's dive into the details of our journey.

+All models and functions here were created inside neural_net_reg.py file and models with their hyperparameters and metrics saved in models/neural_networks/regression/ folder.

 ### Designing the Configurable Neural Network

 Our neural network architecture is designed to predict nightly listing prices effectively.
 It's crafted with layers of neurons that process the input data, gradually learning to make accurate predictions.
 The key components of our architecture include: